 Despite how fun being difficult is (just kidding), if I could make it easier to be a vegan and interact foodwise with other people, I would.

 I don’t want people to dislike or avoid hanging out with us because we’re vegan.
 I get that it complicates things.
 In a perfect world it would be easier.
-Which is why if we’re dining with non-vegans, I usually try to suggest places that have both regular and vegan options.
+It does get easier every day!
+But if we’re planning on dining out with non-vegans, I usually try to suggest places that have both regular and vegan options.
 Before going somewhere new, I do tons of research online to scope out what I/we can eat.
 Sometimes this has failed me, but usually my preparation comes in handy.
-In terms of eating at someone’s home, if they don’t want to prepare a vegan meal (understandable), I could at least offer to bring a vegan entree.
+In terms of eating at someone’s home, I always offer to bring a something vegan to share.

 I like to eat gross food and pretend it’s good.

 If what I was eating tasted gross, I wouldn’t still be eating it.
 If being vegan wasn’t working out, I would make changes.
 Likewise, if a recipe is underwhelming or off, I either adjust it or don’t make it again.
-If a vegan restaurant isn’t delicious, we don’t go there again.
-(Luckily, we’ve found many that are amazing.)
-I’m not that good at pretending, so if everything I was eating was bland, tasteless, or gross, I’d quit.
-I like food too much to not like what I’m eating.
+I just like food too much to not enjoy what I’m eating.

 I’ve heard vegan food generalized as “OK, but not as good as ‘the real thing.’”
 Before I went vegan, I had the idea that such food was unsatisfying, plain, veggie-heavy, overcooked, etc. Before that, I didn’t even like the idea of vegetarian restaurants, because, as an uber-carnivore, I assumed all they served was food I didn’t like.